gioui/gio-x/README.md

 `AppBar`.
 It looks like this:

 ![modal navigation drawer example screenshot](https://git.sr.ht/~whereswaldon/materials/blob/master/img/app-bar-top.png)

+Features:
+ - Action buttons and overflow menu contents can be changed easily.
+ - Overflow button disappears when no items overflow.
+ - Overflow menu can be dismissed by touching the scrim outside of it.
+ - Action items disapper into overflow when screen is too narrow to fit them.
+This is animated.
+ - Navigation button icon is customizable, and the button is not drawn if no icon is provided.

 Known Issues:
  - Contextual App Bars are not yet implemented.